 Surround yourself with the beauty of nature to support and inspire your art.

-Various workshops including Stamp Carving, Slow Stitching, Basketry, and Decoupage will be offered throughout the week.
+Various workshops, including Book Binding, Embroidered Mandalas, Basketry, and Painting the Negative, will be offered throughout the week.
 All supplies for these workshops will be provided.
-For more information on daily workshops click on the “download our flyer” button under event details.
+For more information on daily workshops, click on the “download our flyer” button under event details.

 There will be daily en plein air painting/drawing sessions and evening visual journaling.
 This expressive arts activity uses guided imagery, poems, and passages as prompts to inform the journaling.
 This process can be used by everyone (even if you say, “I can’t draw!”)